omcodedthis/My-GAN/README.md

 # My-GAN
 My first ever rendition of Generative Adversarial Networks (GANs) which are a deep-learning-based generative model.
 GANs learn to generate new data with the same statistics as the training set.
 It consists of two networks, the Generator & the Discriminator, playing an adversarial game against each other.
-The Generator produces fake data to tick the the Discriminator whereas the Discriminator inspects the fake data & determines whether if it is real or fake.
+The Generator produces fake data to trick the the Discriminator whereas the Discriminator inspects the fake data & determines whether if it is real or fake.
 They are randomly initialised in the beginning & are trained simultaneously.

 ## Demo